 - Permission (agreement, works agreement): Individuals still have to explicitly agree to the use of their personal data.
 In addition, the consent of the employee or consumer is only valid for the stated purpose.
 And the declaration of consent must be formulated in a way that is comprehensible and should also be easily revocable.
 Revoking the agreement needs to be as easy for the customer as the original consent.
 Under the EU GDPR, the requirements for effective consent have increased.
 A gross imbalance between the parties involved can lead to both the voluntary nature of the contract being void, as well as bring about the conclusion of the contract.

 - Deleting data: Personal data may only be stored for as long as it is necessary for its intended purpose.
 If the authorization expires (e.g., if the consent is revoked or the contract is fulfilled), then the data must be deleted.

-Therefore, website operators and online retailers should keep an eye on the ePrivacy regulation.
-In contrast to the GDPR, which regulates principles of data protection law, the ePrivacy regulation will relate to a very special area: the protection of privacy in everyday digital life.
-This is where website operators are expecting further regulations.
+Website operators and online retailers should keep an eye on the pending ePrivacy Regulation.
+In contrast to the GDRP, which regulates data protection principles, the ePrivacy Regulation will relate to a very specific area: the protection of privacy in everyday digital life.
+This means that additional regulations await website operators.

 What changed with the GDPR